Krisha McCoy, MS

-Your doctor may refer you to mental health therapist.
+You may be referred to a mental health therapist.
 The therapist will ask about your:

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Counseling for compulsive gambling may include

 cognitive-behavioral therapy.
-This type of therapy can help you learn to correct the the negative thoughts and beliefs that lead you to gamble, find healthier responses to stress, develop social skills, and prevent relapse.
+This type of therapy can help you learn to correct the the negative thoughts and beliefs that lead you to gamble, to find healthier responses to stress, to develop social skills, and to prevent relapse.
 Therapy can also help uncover what lead you to compulsively gamble.

 There is some evidence that people who compulsively gamble may benefit from medications, such as: